sghsri/UTRP-2.0/README.md

 4. `npm run prod` will build a PRODUCTION version of the extension ONCE.
 5. `npm test` will run all the tests (files that have the `.test.js` extension)in the `tests` folder once.

-## How to begin Development

-0. Run either `npm run dev` or `npm run prod` to build the extension
-1. go to `Chrome://extensions` and toggle Developer Mode
-2. Click the load unpacked button and then navigate to the "build" folder and load from there
-3. The extension should be running now!
-4. Add your injection code into `content.js`.
-For content scripts, Treat `content.js` as index.js or App.js, everything should stem from it.
-5. For the Extension Popup, index.js is where all your code should exist.
-It is injected into the `index.html` file in the `public` folder

 ## More Information:

 -   Content scripts `(src/content.js)` run on each tab that is matched by the site regex specified in manifest.json.
 For our purposes, we've set this to work on "all urls".
 -   Background scripts `(src/background.js)` persist across all chrome windows and tabs (i.e there is only one instance of the background script running).
 We want to put things like modifying the storage, handling events/notifications, etc here.
 -   IMPORTANT: You want to be familiar with the [Chrome APIs](https://developer.chrome.com/extensions/api_index).